 Health and Wellness Industry Statistics

 The health and wellness industry is considered the new trillion dollar industry.
 With new focus and trends aimed towards healthier products for the new generation, even baby boomers are impacted by looking towards health and wellness initiatives.
 The health and wellness industry in retail sales for nutrition, food, and beverages have hit over $200 billion in industry worth.
+The global wellness industry is a $3.7 trillion market.
 The following statistics is a break down of the overall impact of the health and wellness industry.

 Health and Wellness Market Segments